-Ian McLellan or Richard Parkes?
+Ian MacLellan or Richard Parkes?
 Which pipe-major is the Greatest of All Time?

 Ian McLellan?
 Richard Parkes?